What to Put in Decorative Glass Jars in the Kitchen: : Stylish & Practical Ideas

 A glass bottle filled with hand sanitizer sitting on a pedestal by the kitchen sink.

-We can’t forget flowers!
+We can’t forget flowers and plants!

 Pretty blooms are perfect in a kitchen glass jar that is repurposed as a lovely vase.